Ballybough: North William Street Schools

 The Irish Sisters of Charity opened a convent on North William Street in 1815.
 In 1857 another order, the Daughters of St Vincent de Paul (otherwise known as the Vincentian Sisters) took up residence in the convent and immediately set about establishing a Catholic school for the children of the area.
 A new orphanage was opened on North William Street in 1858 and household skills such as needlework were taught to girls there.
 In 1893 school for boys was established by another sister of the convent, which would later be attended by the playwright Brendan Behan and two Catholic bishops, Bishop Carroll and Bishop Kavanagh.
 The schools and convent on North William Street provided shelter to over 300 displaced families after the German Bombing of Dublin in 1941.

-O'Connell Schools
+O'Connell School

 Blessed Edmund Ignatius Rice, founder of the Christian Brothers established a school on North Richmond Street in 1831.
 The foundation stone was laid in 1828 by Daniel O'Connell, whose name the school later came to bear.
 Edmund Rice, two assistants, a schoolmaster, and four novice Christian Brothers moved into the school in July 1831 and over 500 pupils enrolled in the first year.
 The school is still open today.